Video-based analysis of animal behaviour

 Answer on mentimeter

-From behaviour to actions
+Theory: From behaviour to actions

-Supervised vs unsupervised approaches
+Supervised vs unsupervised tools

 Answer on mentimeter